SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

 **Persona:** BTP Developer

-### Prepare your SAP Business Technology Platform Account
+### Prepare Your SAP Business Technology Platform Account

 1. Navigate to *Boosters*
 2. Search for 'Prepare an Account for Developing Extension Applications'